Recite me link

 • Dermatology clinic for genital lumps, bumps and skin lesions

-• Young Persons clinic.
+• Young persons clinic

-All patients can call us on 0300 373 0709 for appointments or any queries.
+Call us on 0300 373 0709 for appointments or any queries.

-Clinic addresses and opening hours
+Clinic addresses and opening times

-If you need to cancel your appointment we have a designated cancellation line.
-This is an automated service which asks for your name, DOB, contact number and the date, time and venue of your appointment.
+This automated service will ask for your name, date of birth, contact number, and the date, time and venue of your appointment.
 Messages can be left at any time during the day or night and are checked regularly.
-Allowing sufficient time before your appointment would be much appreciated.
-Cancellation Line No. 01622 225101.

 Professionals can refer patients by emailing mtw-tr.rubinclinic@nhs.net.